floriancafiero/fabula/README.md

 # fabula
-A Python package to study the evolution of a narration through emotion analysis.
+A Python package to study the evolution of a narration through sentiment and emotion analysis.